*This post may contain affiliate links for which I earn commissions.*

 You don’t have to let yourself be stuck simply because you can’t think of that perfect story to use at the moment.

 Sometimes, I find that I would be doing a layout for my page first, then I allowed space for my journaling and moved on to the next page and then next.
-After I’m pretty much done up with my layouts, I would go back and fill in my journaling for those pages at one sitting.
+After I’m pretty much done up with my layouts, I would go back and fill in my journaling for those pages in one sitting.

 A good guideline is to leave about half a photo space per page for your scrapbooking journaling.
 Unless you’re intending to do a full-blown story, that should be sufficient space.
 And who knows maybe just when you were doing another scrapbook layout, or even something totally unrelated, inspiration struck you and you went aha, “I finally got it!”
 And you now have a good story to write on your page!